+Electromagnetic Integration of classical and

+theory: design quantum

-Electromagnetic Integration of classical and quantum methodologies combining theory: design charge transfer, quantum effects, and classical inhomogeneous enhancements in the complex molecule-substrate.
-Theory: modeling Generally available modeling/simulation tools for realistic surface-enhanced Raman scattering (SERS) substrate configurations and for the accurate determination of Raman spectra of molecules possibly present in observations.
-Stimulated and Exploitation of stimulated Raman processes (e.g., involving quantum SERS multiple incident wavelengths) and the single-photon nature of the inelastic Raman emission for surface-enhanced imaging and spectroscopy.
-Substrate Development of standardization protocols for the characterization benchmarking of plasmonic (macroscopic and colloidal) substrates and evaluation of SERS performance.
-Substrate Reliable methods for the synthesis/fabrication of uniform, highly fabrication reproducible and efficient enhancing substrates, with a high degree of structural precision and robust, quantitative SERS response within specification limits (to be established).
+methodologies combining charge transfer, quantum effects, and classical inhomogeneous enhancements in the complex molecule-substrate.

+Theory: modeling Generally available modeling/simulation tools for realistic

+SERS substrate configurations and for the accurate determination of

+Raman spectra of molecules possibly present in observations.

+Stimulated and quantum SERS Exploitation of stimulated Raman processes the single-photon nature of the inelastic Raman emission for surface-enhanced imaging and spectroscopy.

+(e.g., involving multiple incident wavelengths) and

+Substrate Development of standardization

+benchmarking protocols for the

+characterization of plasmonic (macroscopic and colloidal) substrates and evaluation of SERS performance.

+Substrate fabrication Reliable methods for the synthesis/fabrication of uniform, highly reproducible, and efficient enhancing substrates, with a high degree of structural precision and robust, quantitative SERS response within specification limits (to be established).

+Reliability Proof of SERS performance, preferentially using nonresonant molecules (established reporters) and in the absence of charge-transfer resonances.

+Labeling and Development of a

+analyte access methodology to determine the

+density and localization of molecules (including target molecules, surfactants, ions, eventual contaminations, etc.)

+accurately with ultraresolution in space (nm or better) and time (sub-picosecond), capable of tracing the dynamics of Raman processes in situ and in real time.

+Analysis Rational design,

-Reliability Proof of SERS performance, preferentially using non-resonant Kenability 1 1 molecules (established reporters) and in the absence of charge- transfer resonances.
-Labeling and Development of a methodology to determine the density and analyte access localization of molecules (including target molecules, surfactants, ions, eventual contaminations, etc.) accurately with ultra- resolution in space (nm or better) and time (sub-picosecond), capable of tracing the dynamics of Raman processes in situ and in real time.
-Analysis in real Rational design, careful characterization and modeling of environments (functionalized) SERS substrates or tags in real environments/ under real conditions, leading to general rules for applicability of SERS substrates in various fields.
-Data processing Development of standardized protocols and data processing for and quantification (multiple) analyte quantification for different application strategies 1 (with labels, label-free as well as using complex statistical models for unknown compositions).
-Clinical Clinical translation of SERS nanoparticles for in-vivo human translation applications.
+in real environments careful characterization,

+and modeling of (functionalized) SERS substrates or tags in real environments/under real conditions, leading to general rules for applicability of SERS substrates in various fields.

+Data processing and quantification Development of standardized protocols and data processing for (multiple) analyte quantification for different application strategies (with labels, label-free as well as using complex statistical models for unknown compositions).

+Clinical translation Clinical translation of SERS nanoparticles for in vivo human applications.